-Develop a cyber security maturity assessment survey for Vincent businesses to support them to better understand risks.
+Develop a cyber-security maturity assessment survey for City businesses.

-Provide businesses with information and support to improve their cyber security resilience and resistance to threats.
+Provide City businesses with information and support to improve their cyber security resilience and resistance to threats.

-2.3 WORK WITH STAKEHOLDERS ON STRATEGIC PROJECTS THAT SUPPORT THE CREATION OF LOCAL JOBS.
-IMPROVE HOUSING DIVERSITY AND BOOST VINCENT'S LIVEABILITY.
+2.3 WORK WITH STAKEHOLDERS ON STRATEGIC PROJECTS THAT SUPPORT THE CREATION OF LOCAL JOBS, IMPROVE HOUSING DIVERSITY AND BOOST THE CITY'S LIVEABILITY.